jgr2/bc5/README.md

 =================================

-	Here is my solution for question 5 of the tests supplied to me by BigCommerce, Sydney October of 2013.
+	Here is my solution for question 5 of the tests supplied to me by BigCommerce, Sydney, October of 2013.

 	The problem boils down to calculating the final